matej2/task-note-manager/README.md

 1. `pipenv install --dev`
 2. Get directory of virtual environment by running `pipenv --venv`
-3. Run `pipenv run pyinstaller --paths <virtual env path> --noconsole --onefile main.py`.
+3. Run `pipenv run pyinstaller --paths <virtual env path> --noconsole --onefile --windowed main.py`.
 Option --noconsole will build app so that console window will not be displayed when running executable.
 Option --onefile will bundle all files into one executable.